cschult/hypr25/README.md

 Always run `make install` from the top level directory of the repository.
 It will call all other makefiles in the correct order.

-Run these commands after the installation:
+Run these commands once after the installation:

     systemctl --user enable --now waybar.service
     systemctl --user enable --now hyprpolkitagent.service